 49. Bring paper maps as a backup to your technology, and load offline google maps on to your device before you go.

-50. Useful apps for your Italy trip include WhatsApp messaging and calls using data, widely used by Italians), Google Translate (point your phone’s camera at written Italian for instant translation), Skype (for calling home over wi-fi from your hotel, but install it before you go.)
+50. Useful apps for your Italy trip include WhatsApp messaging and calls using data, widely used by Italians), Google Lens (point your phone’s camera at written Italian for instant translation), Skype (for calling home over wi-fi from your hotel, but install it before you go.)

 51. Be aware that iPads and smartphones are attractive to thieves.
 If you bring one, when you are not using it, put it back in your bag, behind a zipper.